John is a historian and researcher interested in the relation between war and society.

 Why, single men in barricks don't grow into plaster saints.”

 — Rudyard Kipling, “Tommy”, Barrack Room Ballads (1892)

-The patient fatalism of the ranks as they endured the hardships of the camp before Sebastopol had aroused immense emotional feeling and an unprecedented interest in their plight and welfare.
-It became commonplace to assert that the nations should, in the post war years, recognize its responsibilities to the rank and file.
-Seemingly, public esteem, or at least sympathy for, the army soldier was much improved as The Times in 1856 cited an opinion article of the much abused soldier of the late war:
+The patient fatalism of the ranks as they endured the hardships of the camp before Sebastopol had aroused immense emotional feeling and unprecedented interest in their plight and welfare.
+It became commonplace to assert that the nations should, in the post-war years, recognize their responsibilities to the rank and file.
+Seemingly, public esteem, or at least sympathy for, the army soldier was much improved as The Times in 1856 cited an opinion article of the much-abused soldier of the late war:

 ‘It is quite clear, however, that any hostility which may have existed in bygone days towards the army has long passed away.
 The red coat of the soldier is honoured throughout the country’